-Ford Motor Company has indicated that it has no new materials for the purposes of the BBB AUTO LINE audit.
-All information is based on prior information sent.
-Ford Motor Company includes all of the information in its warranty and other point-of-sale materials required by § 703.2 (b) and (c).
+Ford Motor Company has submitted all of the information in its warranty and other point-of-sale materials required by § 703.2 (b) and (c).
+Ford has also submitted information demonstrating efforts to train customer relations and dealer staff about BBB AUTO LINE, and to notify customers about the program's availability directly and through notices at dealerships, which shows evidence of compliance with § 703.2 (d), as noted in Table 1.04 above.
+This information indicates Ford Motor Company has taken significant efforts to inform consumers about BBB AUTO LINE when consumers experience warranty disputes.

-Ford has also submitted information demonstrating efforts to train consumer relations and dealer staff about BBB AUTO LINE, and to notify consumers about the program's availability directly and through notices at dealerships.
-This information indicates Ford has taken significant efforts to inform consumers about BBB AUTO LINE when consumers experience warranty disputes.
+Ford Motor Company materials are IN COMPLIANCE with the specific requirements of Magnuson-Moss, Rule

-Ford Motor Company materials are IN COMPLIANCE with the specific requirements of Magnuson-Moss, Rule 703, the Florida Lemon Law, the Florida Administrative Code, the Ohio Lemon Law, and the Ohio Administrative Code.
+703, the Florida Lemon Law, the Florida Administrative Code, the Ohio Lemon Law, and the Ohio Administrative Code.